 Caregiving Stress And Burnout is at alarming stage based on new statistics.
-This calls a need for a drastic action to help caregivers overcome these challenges.
+This signals a need for a drastic action to help caregivers overcome these challenges.

 Caregiving is a noble and often selfless act.
 However, it can also be incredibly stressful and emotionally draining.
 According to a report by the Family Caregiver Alliance, about 40 to 70 percent of family caregivers show signs of depression, and the stress of caregiving can lead to physical health problems as well.
 Caregivers also report feeling overwhelmed, anxious, and isolated.